devichand579/HPT/README.md

 ## Models Used

-The following models are utilized in this framework:
+The following instruction-tuned models are utilized in this framework:

 - **Llama 3 8B**
 - **Mistral 7B**